 - Deliver a good return on investment

 Winner #3: You.
 Ultimately, you must benefit from any partnership.
-I often see sponsorship seekers undervaluing their contribution.
+I often see sponsorship seekers undervaluing their contributions.
 To be successful:

-- You must be fairly compensated for your expertise, your effort and for the access to your audience
+- You must be fairly compensated for your expertise, your effort, and for access to your audience

 - The partnership must strengthen your relationship with your fans

-- The partnership should provide you with the capacity to meet your organisational objectives
+- The partnership should provide you with the capacity to meet your organizational objectives

 The sponsorship proposal structure